 The inflammation produces increased blood flow within the epididymis, testis, or both.
 Pulsed wave Doppler interrogation yielding an epididymal peak systolic velocity (PSV) greater than 15 cm/sec is highly suggestive of epididymitis, especially when the PSV on the affected side is significantly higher than the unaffected (with a ratio > 1.7) 4.

 Analysis of the epididymal waveform may reveal a low-resistance pattern as compared with the normal pattern; a resistive index (RI) < 0.5 is frequently present 5.

-Pertechnetate scintigraphy can be used in evaluating the acute scrotum.
-Increased perfusion and uptake of the scrotal contents is characteristic of epididymo-orchitis.
+Pertechnetate scintigraphy can be used in evaluating acute scrotum.
+Increased perfusion and uptake of the scrotal contents are characteristic of epididymo-orchitis.
 In isolated epididymitis increased curvilinear activity is seen laterally, corresponding to the inflamed epididymis.

 Treatment and prognosis

 The vast majority of patients are managed with simple analgesia and oral antibiotics.

 - vascular compromise due to increased intratesticular pressure resulting in testicular ischemia, and even infarction